 To receive data from device to BT memory

-One more important thing to notice in module is small button.
+One more important thing to notice in the module is a small button.

 This is used to switch the module into AT command mode.

 What is AT command mode?
 Where we can change or see its default parameter like its name, password etc. Actually there are two modes for such devices one is command mode another is data mode, when it is in command mode any instructions sent to it are interrupts as command.
 Here commands are preceded by letters “AT” (stands for attention).